rakeshsonti/Growindigo-frontend/README.md

 ## Introduction :

 Growindigo App is simple web application where user can sign up using Name, email and mobile number where email and name are unique.
 If user try to sign up using duplicate email and mobile number it will show error.
 User can log in using email and password.
-When user log in and sign up then user need to put opt if user put wrong otp it will throw an error, when user put correct otp then user can successfully sign up and login.
+When user log in and sign up then user need to put otp if user put wrong otp it will throw an error, when user put correct otp then user can successfully sign up and login.

 ## Modules: